soutaro/nulalbilint/README.md

-This rool has been renamed and repository is moved to https://github.com/soutaro/nullarihyon.
+This tool has been renamed and repository is moved to https://github.com/soutaro/nullarihyon.